Aditya16082004/SQL_intern_revise/README.md

 -- Retrieve purchases made by clients older than 25 SELECT * FROM purchases WHERE client_id IN (SELECT client_id FROM clients WHERE client_age > 25);

+-- arithematic operators

+-- Calculate the sum of all item prices to get the total revenue SELECT SUM(item_price) AS total_revenue FROM items;

+-- Select items where the price is divisible by 3 SELECT * FROM items WHERE item_price % 3 = 0;

+-- Calculate the difference between each item's price and the average price SELECT item_id, item_name, item_price, (item_price - (SELECT AVG(item_price) FROM items)) AS price_difference FROM items;

+-- comparison operators
+-- Select items with a price of 50000 or more
+SELECT *
+FROM items
+WHERE item_price >= 50000;

+-- Select clients whose age is not 30
+SELECT *
+FROM clients
+WHERE client_age != 30;

+-- Select purchases with a total amount of 10000 or less SELECT *
+FROM purchases
+WHERE total_amount <= 10000;

+-- Bitwise operators
+-- The bitwise AND (&) operator performs a binary AND operation on each pair of corresponding bits in the operands.
+-- For example, 5 & 3 in binary is 0101 & 0011 which results in 0001, which is the decimal value 1.
+SELECT 5 & 3; -- Result: 1

+-- The bitwise OR (|) operator performs a binary OR operation on each pair of corresponding bits in the operands.
+-- For example, 5 | 3 in binary is 0101 | 0011 which results in 0111, which is the decimal value 7.
+SELECT 5 | 3; -- Result: 7

+-- The bitwise XOR (^) operator performs a binary XOR operation on each pair of corresponding bits in the operands.
+-- For example, 5 ^ 3 in binary is 0101 ^ 0011 which results in 0110, which is the decimal value 6.
+SELECT 5 ^ 3; -- Result: 6

+-- logical operators

+-- Select items located in 'Los Angeles' with a quantity greater than 10 SELECT *
+FROM items
+WHERE city = 'Los Angeles'
+AND quantity > 10;

+-- Select clients who are from 'New York' or have made purchases totaling more than 20000 SELECT *
+FROM clients
+WHERE address = 'New York'
+OR client_id IN (
+    -- Subquery to find clients with purchases totaling more than 20000 SELECT client_id
+    FROM purchases
+    WHERE total_amount > 20000
+);

+ -- Select transactions with a payment method not equal to 'cash' and a status of 'successful' SELECT *
+FROM transactions
+WHERE payment_method != 'cash'
+AND trans_status = 'successful';